 Age-based saving strategies

 Has it been a while since you’ve opened your CollegeAdvantage account?
 It might be time to check out these age-based savings strategies, especially if you’re not in a ready-made age-based portfolio.
 With a ready-made age-based investment option, the equity in a portfolio will automatically decrease as your child grows older; this reduces risk in the portfolio the closer the time comes to use the account to cover higher education costs.

 Foe example, if you still have a baby or toddler, you’ve done a great job by already starting to save for their future higher education.
 When loved ones ask what gifts you’d like for your child, ask for the gift of a college education and share how they can add to your child’s account through Ugift.

 While you’re reviewing your Ohio 529, you can check to see if you’re on track with your college savings goals with our tools and calculators.
 With the college savings planner, you can receive an estimated monthly savings amount needed to reach your savings objectives.
 Change the planned contribution amount in this tool to see how setting aside a little more money can really add up.
 The cost of waiting tool can ascertain how much more you may need to save to reach your college savings goals if you don’t start soon.
 Lastly, your asset allocation strategy is one of the most important decisions you’ll make.
 If you aren’t sure what level of risk you’re willing to take in your investment strategy, the risk tolerance questionnaire can determine your comfort level.

-As you’re enjoying the warmer weather, make sure to include your Ohio’s 529 Plan in your spring cleaning.
+While in the midst of spring cleaning, be sure to include your Ohio’s 529 Plan.
 Whether it’s performing account maintenance, starting automatic contributions to your 529 account, or updating account information, now’s great time to refocus on your college savings goals and your 529 account.
 For someday your child is going to college.
-Someday starts with Ohio’s 529 Plan.
+Someday starts with CollegeAdvantage.com.